lamhq/tech-notes/devops/linux/ssl.md

 openssl x509 -in ./cdn_guillaumemaka_com.crt -outform pem -out ./pem/cdn_guillaumemaka_com.pem
 ```

 - `x509`: The x509 command is a multi purpose certificate utility.
-It can be used to display certificate information, convert certificates to various forms, sign certificate requests like a “mini CA” or edit certificate trust settings.
+It can be used to display certificate information, convert certificates to various forms, sign certificate requests like a "mini CA” or edit certificate trust settings.
 - `-in <filename>`: This specifies the input filename to read a certificate from or standard input if this option is not specified.
 - `-outform PEM`: This specifies the output format.
 In this case PEM.
 - `-out filename` : This specifies the output filename to write to or standard output by default.